Audi Field: Financing and construction

 As the city and club came close to finalizing its lease agreement in May, D.C.
 United began talking with city, county, and state officials in Virginia about abandoning the District of Columbia and constructing a stadium in Northern Virginia.
 The talks became public knowledge on June 1.
 D.C. officials were outraged, although they conceded the initiative was probably just a negotiating tactic to get the city to sweeten its deal.
 The controversy did not appear to harm the talks, as on June 8, D.C.
 United and the city signed a final construction agreement.
-The agreement required that the facility seat a minimum of 17,000 people and established the term of the lease at 30 years for a minimal $1 per year.
+The agreement required that the facility seat a minimum of 17,000 people and established the term of the lease at 30 years for a nominal $1 per year.
 The agreement also contained a clause governing land: If the cost of land acquisition rose above $150 million, D.C.
 United was required to reimburse the city 50% of the excess (although the club's commitment was capped at $10 million).
 The club was also barred from playing more than an occasional home game away from the Buzzard Point stadium (i.e., barred from relocating for the lease term).
 Mayor Bowser then submitted the agreement, as well as land purchase agreements and a revised developer agreement, to the City Council for approval.
-The land purchase agreements paid Pepco $39.3 million for land and $1 million to remove electrical generation equipment from its site, $15.9 million for land owned by Super Salvage, and $10.32 million for land owned by developer Mark Ein (owner of the Washington Kastles professional tennis team).
+The land purchase agreements paid Pepco $39.3 million for land and $1 million to remove electrical generation equipment from its site, $15.9 million for land owned by Super Salvage, and $10.32 million for land owned by venture capitalist Mark Ein.
 The cost of the land purchase agreements was offset by a deal for Pepco to purchase a $15 million city-owned parcel of land at 1st and K Streets NW.
 The council approved the land purchase agreements on June 30, 2015.

 Under the terms of the June 8 agreement, D.C.
 United was required to submit a concept design for the stadium to the city by September 1, 2015.
 The District of Columbia faced a deadline of September 30, 2015, to use eminent domain to acquire the Akridge land, which forced the club to commit to building a stadium before the city finished purchasing land.
 On September 30, the District of Columbia filed for eminent domain for the Akridge parcel.

 On February 15, 2017, German automobile manufacturer Audi and D.C.
 United announced a "long-term" naming rights deal for the new stadium.
 The Washington Post reported the deal was for a minimum of twelve years.
 Audi's United States headquarters are located in Herndon, Virginia, a suburb of Washington.
 Construction began two weeks later with a ceremonial groundbreaking.